-Thank you for your interest in our brief-residency MFA in Writing Program!
+Thank you for your interest in our low-residency MFA in Writing Program!

 Admission to the Spalding low-residency MFA in Writing Program is based primarily on the quality of the applicant’s original creative writing in one of the particular areas of fiction (short story and/or novel), creative nonfiction, poetry, writing for children and young adults (picture book, middle grade, or young adult), playwriting, and screenwriting.
 The quality of the writing, which must demonstrate a level of proficiency appropriate for the commencement of graduate work, is judged by a committee of MFA faculty members and the Program Director.